ufukty/gohandlers/docs/README.md

 <img src=".assets/github-social-preview.png" style="width:min(100%, 640px);border-radius:8px">

-**Gohandlers** is a CLI tool for Go developers to automate generating type safe and reflectless binding type **helpers**, endpoint **listers** and **clients** for RPC-like use over HTTP without proto.
+Gohandlers is a CLI tool for Go developers to automate generating type safe and reflectless binding type helpers, endpoint listers and clients for RPC-like use over HTTP without proto.

-In short, Gohandlers aims to **fill the missing gap** in framework-less web development by **connecting your handlers, types, and routing in one automated step**.
-This improves API **consistency and documentation**, since the code itself describes available endpoints, methods, and expected data.
+In short, Gohandlers aims to fill the missing gap in framework-less web development by connecting your handlers, types, and routing in one automated step.
+This improves API consistency and documentation, since the code itself describes available endpoints, methods, and expected data.

 ## Features